colinpoulakos/CNIT-381-FinalProject/README.md

   - The show packet stats command returns the output of the show stats command being ran on a networking device

 ### GenieCommands
-- start monitor - netmiko
+- start monitor
+  - This command starts a function that will continually check the IP address of a router using Genie, and will trigger an event if the IP address changes.
+In our environment the function checks the IP address of a Branch rotuer and updates the VPN configuration of the HQ router if it changes.
+The update process uses Netmiko.
 - stop monitor
+  - This function stops the monitoring function.